Ford Mustang variants: Roush

-Jack Roush Performance Engineering, established by former Ford engineer Jack Roush in 1976, had been known for providing performance racing parts, vehicles and engines.
+The Jack Roush Performance Engineering, established by former Ford engineer Jack Roush in 1976, had been known for providing performance racing parts, vehicles and engines.
 In 1988, Roush pitched Ford on his first high performance Mustang variations, a 400 hp twin turbocharged model.
 Roush had hoped to form a partnership with Ford which would put his Mustangs in dealer showrooms across the country.
 Unfortunately, Ford passed on this collaboration noting the vehicles would be too expensive to mass-produce.

 From 1995 to 2003, Roush Performance Products was formed offering aftermarket performance parts, vehicles and crate engines for street use.
 The company introduced four packages for the Mustang.
 The Summer Special Edition V6 with 17" chrome wheels, Stage 1 came with 17 in wheels, a lowered suspension and a side-mounted exhaust system.
 In addition, it came with an air dam, side skirts and a rear spoiler.
 Stage 2 was an upgraded Stage 1 with 18 in alloy wheels and BFGoodrich Comp T/A tires.
 The suspension was extensively modified with Bilstein shocks, high-rate springs, stiffer anti-roll bars and new control arms.
 Roush claimed it achieved 1.0g lateral acceleration and was on par with the Porsche 911 Turbo.
 Both Stage 1 and Stage 2 came with V6 or V8 engine options.
 The top of the line was the Stage 3, with 360 hp (268 kW) and 375 ft·lbf (508 Nm) of torque.
 The Stage 3 platform was essentially a heavily modified Mustang GT.
 The Ford 4.6L V8 was upgraded with an Eaton supercharger, a new intake manifold, high performing fuel injectors, an air-to-water intercooler and a lighter flywheel (on the manual transmission only).
 The Stage 3 was available in three packages: Sport, Rally and Premium.
 Note: (The Sport has the same variations as The Premium stage 3 but without the supercharger which can be added at a later date by customer.)

 In 2004, Roush released a limited edition mustang known as the 440A.
 This was a Stage 3 Roush with the addition of a custom 440A interior, Roush braking system, and a rear exhaust system instead of the side-mounted exhaust system.
 The 440A model was released in 2004 to commemorate the 40 years of Ford Mustang production.
 Only 40 Roush 440A Mustangs were produced and all were sold at Brandon Ford dealership in Tampa Florida.
 Roush also claimed that this model produced 400 hp, a claim that has been argued by some who claim that the engine was dyno tested at 360 hp.

+The 2018 Ford Mustang with Rousch Package.